ucsb-csw8/w23-project/project01.md

 ## Required files

 You will not need to submit anything on zyBooks.
-You will need to submit three (3) Python files to Gradescope.
+You will need to submit three (3) Python files to Gradescope:

+* `functions.py`
+* `main.py`
+* `tests.py`

+Each of these is explained below.

 **Important**: The files need to be in the _same folder_ on your computer.
 The import statements in your code will not work correctly, if the files are in different locations on your hard drive.